preperat/timfraser.ai/docs/infra-runbook.md

 ### G) Smoke Test

-After pushing to `main`, verify that GitHub Actions runs and that the CloudFront domain (from the console or script output) serves `index.html`.
+After pushing to `master`, verify that GitHub Actions runs and that the CloudFront domain (from the console or script output) serves `index.html`.

 ---